bigbeefus/DMod40k/content/Core Rules.md

 | Large Blast   | 5 / 4+ |
 | Flame         | 6 / 3+ |

+If a target unit has double the number of models or more compared to a weapon’s dice pool to hit, template weapons gain an additional \+1 to hit.

+If the target unit did not move after the start of the previous turn, Blast and Template weapons gain an additional \+1 to hit.

+If another unit is within 3” of a target being hit by a Blast or Template weapon, to-hit rolls of 1 hit that unit instead.
+If multiple units are within this distance, randomly allocate these hits to each unit.

 Blast Markers and Template weapons of any kind may not inflict more hits than there are models in a unit.
 Excess hits must be discarded, or allocated to another nearby unit.

-If a target unit has double the number of models or more compared to a weapon’s dice pool to hit, template weapons gain an additional \+1 to hit.

-If the target unit did not move after the start of the previous turn, template weapons gain an additional \+1 to hit.

-If another unit is within 3” of a target being hit by a Blast or Template weapon, to-hit rolls of 1 hit that unit instead.
-If multiple units are within an inch of distance or less apart (e.g. between 3" and 4” each), randomly allocate these hits to each unit.
+"Spill-over" allocations may not allocate more hits than are in the target unit, per Blast or Template shot.

 # Go To Ground

 Units may go Go to Ground at any point during an attack.
 They gain \+2 to their cover save and a 4+ unmodifiable cover save in the open, but fight at WS 1 in melee while Gone to Ground.

-Units that have Gone to Ground may perform an Open Fire order to fire snap shots, but may perform no other actions.
+Gone to Ground units may Open Fire to fire snap shots, but may perform no other actions and may receive no new orders.

 # Morale Re-rolls